Members can make a big difference in small ways, within their local communities.

-- The next time you go to a Restaurant you haven’t been to before, give them an English Eating Out card or ask them if they have seen the Society’s Catering List and information for caterers on this website.
+- The next time you go to a Restaurant you haven’t been to before, give them an English Eating Out card or ask them if they have heard about the Society’s Gluten Free Pledge?

 - If you meet someone with familiar symptoms, tell them how they can get diagnosed.